WebToffee Logo

 In case of drop box and google drive images, ensure that the specified URL downloads the image to the system rather than just pointing at the image location.

-To begin, click on WebToffee Import Export (Pro) > Import menu from the WordPress admin panel.
+To begin with the import, click on WebToffee Import Export (Pro) > Import menu from the WordPress admin panel.

 Download Sample CSV.